rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

 ## Lightning Network

+Bitcoin, like the Internet itself, offers a layered architecture.
+Final settlement
-Bitcoin, like the Internet itself, offers a layered architecture where final settlement is guaranteed on the base layer, and payment networks such as the
+ is guaranteed on the base layer, and payment networks such as the
  Lightning network
  are built on top of the base layer.

-You put your Bitcoin into a
- lightning channel, and can use that to buy your coffee in a fast and highly scalable payment network.
+You can put some Bitcoin into a lightning channel through a base layer transaction, and you can use that to buy your coffee in a fast and highly scalable payment network.
 Think of this as petty cash, like